YoussefMoustafaa/slash_app/README.md

-## I haven't configured the app to work well with web browsers yet, I'm working on it currently, if you please give me couple hours for that.

 # Responsive Home Screen App

 This project is a Flutter application demonstrating a responsive home screen that adapts seamlessly to both mobile and web platforms.
 It follows clean architecture principles and the MVVM pattern with Bloc for state management.